 Since the 1.610 MHz received signal was noisy, a 2.5 mH RF choke was connected across the output - to no avail.
-Then, on an impulse, it was connected across the OA90 diode.
-The result was an enormous increase in signal strength.
+Then, on an impulse, when it was connected across the OA90 diode there was an enormous increase in signal strength.

-Later, tuning up with the converter inadvertently switched off, an equally strong signal was found on 1.830 MHz.
+Tuning up later with the converter inadvertently switched off, an equally strong signal was found on 1.830 MHz.

-A real efficient tripler had been stumbled upon and the circuit drastically reduced!
+A real effective tripler had been stumbled upon making the oscillator redundant.

 So out it went, leaving only diode and choke to do the job.

 The result - a chance minimalist project!